 Since its inception, the MTCR has been credited with slowing or stopping several missile programs by making it difficult for prospective buyers to get what they want or stigmatizing certain activities and programs.
 Argentina, Egypt, and Iraq abandoned their joint Condor II ballistic missile program.
 Brazil, South Africa, South Korea, and Taiwan also shelved or eliminated missile or space launch vehicle programs.
 Some Eastern European countries, such as Poland and the Czech Republic, destroyed their ballistic missiles, in part, to better their chances of joining MTCR.3 The regime has further hampered Libyan and Syrian missile efforts.

 Yet, the regime has its limitations.
-Iran, North Korea, and Pakistan continue to advance their missile programs.
+Iran, India, North Korea, and Pakistan continue to advance their missile programs.
 All four countries, with varying degrees of foreign assistance, have deployed medium-range ballistic missiles that can travel more than 1,000 kilometers and are exploring missiles with much greater ranges.
+India is testing missiles in the intercontinetal range.
 These countries, which are not MTCR members, are also becoming sellers rather than simply buyers on the global arms market.
 North Korea, for example, is viewed as the primary source of ballistic missile proliferation in the world today.
 Iran has supplied missile production items to Syria.

 How the MTCR Works